pietrop/video-recorder/README.md

 The app is designed in such way that it should also work in the browser. eg github pages, to promote code portability.

+However it seems like you can't test it in github pages because ` getUserMedia() no longer works on insecure origins`.

+it would work if you try with `https` tho. eg at [https://pietropassarelli.com/video-recorder/](https://pietropassarelli.com/video-recorder/).
+Or jus try it locally.

 ## Resouses used